We are very happy to offer an outstanding two-week program, (June 26-July 11), for debaters in Public Forum in 2015.

 Rhonda Smith has taught for 25 years, having coached debate for 15 of those.
 She currently coaches at Plano West High School.
 This year, ALL SEVEN of Rhonda’s Public Forum teams advanced to the elimination rounds at TFA State.
 The Plano West Public Forum teams consistently advance to elimination rounds at highly competitive tournaments including Grapevine, Hockaday, TFA State, Harvard, and the NSDA National Tournament.
 This year, Rhonda’s teams won all three spots at the Lone Star NSDA District Tournament.

 Vishal Vusirikala competed in Public Forum Debate for Plano West, graduating in June of 2014.
-He earned three bids to the Tournament of Champions by winning the Hockaday, Grapevine, and Bellaire Invitationals.
+He earned three bids to the Tournament of Champions by winning the Hockaday, Grapevine and Bellaire Invitationals.
 In addition to qualifying for the TFA State tournament three years in a row, Vishal reached elimination rounds at the NFL National tournament and the Harvard Invitational.
-During his senior year, Vishal won second place at the TFA State Tournament, was invited to the prestigious Harvard Round Robin, and placed third in the International Public Policy Forum.
-He is currently a prospective student at Carnegie Mellon University.
+Vishal placed second at TFA State, was invited to the Harvard Round Robin, and placed third in the International Public Policy Forum.
+He is currently a student at the University of Texas at Austin.

 |PF Debate Camps||COST||DATES|